shopperlabs/custom-fields/README.md

 ```

 By following these steps, your model will be fully equipped to handle custom fields, and you will have successfully set
-up custom fields in your Filament panel, enabling dynamic and flexible data management.
+up Custom Fields in your Filament application, enabling dynamic and flexible data management.

 ---